Drip pricing: Airbnb

 When Airbnb customers search for accommodation, Airbnb displays per-night prices that exclude its own per-night service charges, and the total price is not revealed until the customer selects an individual property.
 Furthermore, if the customer searches for properties within a price range, the search returns properties where only part of the price falls within the desired price range rather than where the total price falls within the price range.
 In late 2015, the Australian Competition & Consumer Commission took action against Airbnb for this form of drip pricing.
 Consequently users of Airbnb's Australian web site now see the total price of a stay including all unavoidable charges at every stage of the booking process.
 In July 2018, the European Commission threatened action against Airbnb in view of its website breaching EU law by headline prices failing to include fees and charges later passed on to the consumer, including cleaning costs.

 Economy-wide regulations

 In October 2022, the United States Federal Trade Commission announced a proposed rulemaking on the practice, and requested public input.

 Ethics

-“We find that that consumers perceive drip prices as unfair.”
-(Robbert & Roth, 2014) This is the issue when it comes to price drip strategy.
+"We find that that consumers perceive drip prices as unfair."
+This is the issue when it comes to price drip strategy.
 Is it fair to show a lower price and slowly add additional costs towards the end of a transaction?
-Robbert and Roth’s research (2014) goes on to show that consumers disapprove of the way that the prices are being presented.
+Research goes on to show that consumers disapprove of the way that the prices are being presented.
 This can have a negative impact on the purchase itself as if consumers feel they are being treated unfairly due to drip pricing strategy, they may consider substitute goods and services.